KU Law Updates and Resources

 For Students: Extensive Career Services programming is available virtually.
 Check Symplicity, Dean Mai’s KU Law Weekly Updates emails, the CSO Student Resources page and the KU Law Career Services Facebook page for more information.

 For Employers: The CSO is not able to host employers on site for interviews or presentations at this time.
-KU Law will host a robust On-Campus Interview (OCI) program for Spring 2021 beginning in February.
 Please contact the Career Services Office for more information.

 To schedule a virtual meeting or for additional information, please contact our office: